Taha-bouhafa1/Open_Domain_Question_Answering/README.md

 	<img src="https://img.shields.io/badge/License-MIT-grey" />
 </p>

-An intelligent question-answering system that retrieves relevant documents and generates accurate answers from a large knowledge base.
+An intelligent question-answering system that retrieves relevant documents (for example, Wikipedia) and generates accurate answers from those sources.
 This project combines Dense Passage Retrieval (DPR) for fast, accurate retrieval with a LoRA-fine-tuned BERT reader (`bert_reader`) for answer extraction.

 ## Project Overview